pybuilder/pybuilder.github.io/documentation/tutorial.md

 ## Recap

-In this tutorial we saw how Python Builder can be used to "build" a typical Python project.
+In this tutorial we saw how PyBuilder can be used to "build" a typical Python project.
 Building in an interpreted language is more a step of packaging the sources rather than compiling them.
-Additionally, we saw how Python Builder can help you ensuring that all the automatic tests are executed and that the test coverage matches you standards.
+Additionally, we saw how PyBuilder can help you ensuring that all the automatic tests are executed and that the test coverage matches you standards.

 We saw a few plugins in action. *pybuilder* provides more of them.